PabloGarcimartin/Rindus-CRUD-task/README.md

 Optional Tasks:
     - Include a search field in the posts list
     - Provide row sorting in the posts list
-    - Implement CRUD for comments in posts (to do)
+    - Implement CRUD for comments in posts